With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 One of the most photographed waterfalls in Many Glacier is Apikuni Falls.
 The two-tier natural attraction sits at the end of the 1-mile Apikuni Falls Trail.

-The first layer, flowing from the top of a cliff, can be seen and photographed at a distance, from the Many Glacier Hotel parking lot.
-The second waterfall visually elbows the first one and is of most interest to the Glacier’s landscape photographers.
+The first layer, flowing from the top of a cliff, can be seen and photographed from a distance, from the Many Glacier Hotel parking lot.
+The second waterfall visually elbows the first one and is of most interest to Glacier’s landscape photographers.

-TIP: When you visit Apikuni Falls in late summer or fall, the natural attraction may slightly disappoint you.
+TIP: When you hike to Apikuni Falls in late summer or fall, the natural attraction may slightly disappoint you.
 In spring, however, it’s a place of sheer delight.
-Fed by the abundant melted snow, Apikuni Falls is considered one of the favorite waterfalls to photograph in Glacier at this time.
+Fed by abundant melted snow, Apikuni Falls is considered one of the favorite waterfalls to photograph in Glacier at this time.

 14. Waterfalls Surrounding Grinnell Glacier

 The crown jewel of Many Glacier, the Grinnell Glacier area is home to several major waterfalls, created in place of the receding glacier.
 Photographer’s paradise is the right phrase to describe this pleasing to the eye place.
-Adorned with the panoramic vistas of aquamarine Grinnell Lake, the 5.3 Grinnell Glacier Viewpoint Trail is indeed dotted with the waterfalls flowing down the mountainside.
+Festooned with spectacular views of aquamarine Grinnell Lake, the 5.3 Grinnell Glacier Trail is dotted with waterfalls of all sizes.

 Yet not all falls in the Grinnell Glacier area look equally beautiful.
-With that said, Thunderbird Falls is far from being one of the most photogenic waterfalls in Glacier.
-Yet it’s certainly has its own charm, especially when you look for a temporary safe haven from the scorching summer heat.
+With that said, Thunderbird Falls is far from being called one of the most photogenic waterfalls in Glacier.
+Yet it has its own charm, especially when you look for a temporary safe haven from the scorching summer heat.

 Yet like some other places in Glacier National Park, the waterfalls surrounding Grinnell Glacier depict a sad story of slowly disappearing glaciers.
-Just look at Salamander Falls.
-The towering in the distance waterfall spills directly into Upper Grinnell Lake, a place once reigned solely by Grinnell Glacier.
+Just take Salamander Falls.
+The towering waterfall spills directly into Upper Grinnell Lake, a place once reigned solely by Grinnell Glacier.

-Map of the Most Photographed Waterfalls and Cascades in Glacier National Park
+The Most Photographed Waterfalls and Cascades in Glacier National Park: Map

-Tips on how to Photograph Waterfalls and Cascades in Glacier National Park
+Tips on how to Photograph Waterfalls in Glacier National Park

 Spring is the Best Time to Photograph Waterfalls and Cascades in Glacier

-Fed by the melted snow, in spring, the majority of waterfalls and cascades in Glacier put on their best shows.
+Fed by the melted snow, the majority of waterfalls and cascades in Glacier put on their best shows in spring.
 Several glacier-sourced falls, such as Baring Falls, however, amaze with their cascading layers throughout the year.
-Therefore, if you plan to photograph the waterfalls in Glacier during any other seasons but spring, make sure to know where they get their water supplies.
+Therefore, if you plan to photograph Glacier’s waterfalls during any other seasons but spring, make sure to know where they get their water supplies.

 Use Wide-Angle and Telephoto Lenses

-The best solution to this problem is to photograph the Glacier National Park’s waterfalls and cascades from a distance.
-To make up for the lost closeness, use a telephoto lens.
-A wide-angle lens works wonders when you photograph rather small waterfalls from a close distance.
+The best solution to this problem is to photograph Glacier’s waterfalls from a distance, using a telephoto lens.
+A wide-angle lens works wonders when you photograph small waterfalls from a close distance.

-The Glacier National Park’s waterfalls can look transformed when using different camera settings.
+Glacier National Park’s waterfalls can look transformed when using different camera settings.
 For the roaring falls, adjust your aperture to f/8 or f/10.
 The stringy waterfalls look better when captured with the long shutter speed of f/22.
-When shooting at this setting, you should always use a tripod to reduce blurriness in your pictures of Glacier National Park’s waterfalls.
+When shooting at this setting, you should always use a tripod to reduce blurriness in your pictures.

 Use the Lowest ISO

 The lowing ISO (ISO 100) ensures better quality of your images.
-Simultaneously, it enables you to decrease the shutter speed and get those smooth shots of the Glacier National Park’s waterfalls.
+Simultaneously, it enables you to decrease the shutter speed and get smooth shots of Glacier’s waterfalls.

 Photograph Cascades and Waterfalls in Glacier during Sunrise or Sunset